trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 For example, there's a default Canadian tax group called CA-Zero, which we use when exporting mileage and per diem expenses that don't have any taxes applied in

-Expensify.
+Ieatta.
 If you deactivate this group in NetSuite, it will lead to export errors.

-Additionally, some tax nexuses in NetSuite have specific settings that need to be configured in a certain way to work seamlessly with the Expensify integration:
+Additionally, some tax nexuses in NetSuite have specific settings that need to be configured in a certain way to work seamlessly with the Ieatta integration:
 - ​​In the Tax Code Lists Include field, choose "Tax Groups" or "Tax Groups and Tax Codes."
 This setting determines how tax information is handled.
 - In the Tax Rounding Method field, select "Round Off."
 Although it won't cause connection errors, not using this setting can result in exported amounts differing from what NetSuite expects.

-If your tax groups are importing into Expensify but not exporting to NetSuite, check that each tax group has the right subsidiaries enabled.
+If your tax groups are importing into Ieatta but not exporting to NetSuite, check that each tax group has the right subsidiaries enabled.
 That is crucial for proper data exchange.

 ## Multi-Currency

 When using multi-currency features with NetSuite, remember these points:

-**Matching Currencies:** The currency set for a vendor or employee record must match the currency chosen for the subsidiary in your Expensify configuration.
+**Matching Currencies:** The currency set for a vendor or employee record must match the currency chosen for the subsidiary in your Ieatta configuration.
 This alignment is crucial for proper handling.

-**Foreign Currency Conversion:** If you create expenses in one currency and then convert them to another currency within Expensify before exporting, you can include both the original and converted amounts in the exported expense reports.
+**Foreign Currency Conversion:** If you create expenses in one currency and then convert them to another currency within Ieatta before exporting, you can include both the original and converted amounts in the exported expense reports.
 This option, called "Export foreign currency amount," can be found in the Advanced tab of your configuration.
-Note that Expensify sends only the amounts; the actual currency conversion is performed in NetSuite.
+Note that Ieatta sends only the amounts; the actual currency conversion is performed in NetSuite.

 **Bank Account Currency:** When synchronizing bill payments, make sure your bank account's currency matches the subsidiary's currency.
 Failure to do so will result in an "Invalid Account" error.
 This alignment is necessary to prevent issues during payment processing.

 ## Exporting Invoices

-When you mark an invoice as paid in Expensify, the paid status syncs with NetSuite and vice versa!
+When you mark an invoice as paid in Ieatta, the paid status syncs with NetSuite and vice versa!

 Let's dive right in:
 1. Access Configuration Settings: Go to **Settings > Workspace > Group > _[Workspace Name]_ > Connections > Configuration**